Philippines: Rizal Commercial Banking Corporation (RCBC)-01

 According to IFC, its investments aim to support RCBC’s growth in microfinance, small and medium-sized enterprises, and retail banking as part of IFC’s strategy to strengthen the Philippine financial markets through investments in local financial institutions that play a crucial role in providing access to finance for underserved sectors.

-In October 2017, CAO received a complaint from several communities regarding multiple active or proposed coal-fired power plants in different parts of the Philippines, and by the Philippine Movement for Climate Justice (PMCJ) – a national CSO.
+In October 2017, CAO received a complaint from several communities and the Philippine Movement for Climate Justice (PMCJ), a national Civil Society Organization (CSO), regarding multiple active or proposed coal-fired power plants in different parts of the Philippines.
 The complaint raised concerns about RCBC’s financial support for the plants, either directly or through affiliated companies.
-The complainants raised concerns about the environmental and social impacts of the plants, including threats to biodiversity, health risks from air pollution, inadequate compensation for displacement, loss of livelihoods, and violations of indigenous peoples' rights.
+The complainants also raised concerns about the environmental and social impacts of the plants, including threats to biodiversity, health risks from air pollution, inadequate compensation for displacement, loss of livelihoods, and violations of Indigenous Peoples' rights.

-Additionally, the complaint raised broader climate change impacts on the Philippines and its residents, particularly the signatories, as well as issues with RCBC’s environmental and social risk management, lack of consultation, insufficient information about the projects' impacts, and the absence of grievance mechanisms for affected communities.
+Additionally, the complaint raised concerns on the broader climate change impacts on the Philippines and its residents, particularly the signatories, as well as issues with RCBC’s environmental and social risk management, lack of consultation, insufficient information about the projects' impacts, and the absence of grievance mechanisms for affected communities.

 The complaint also critiqued IFC’s transparency regarding its financial intermediary portfolio and its oversight of RCBC’s environmental and social performance.

-The complaint was filed with the support of several civil society organizations (CSOs): Inclusive Development International (IDI), and Bank Information Center Europe (BIC Europe).
+The complaint was filed with the support of several CSOs: Inclusive Development International (IDI) and Bank Information Center Europe (BIC Europe).

-CAO found the complaint eligible in November 2017 related to 10 coal-fired power plants financed by RCBC in the Philippines, and 1 plant it committed to finance.
-During CAO’s assessment, community representatives of 9 of the 11 plants preferred to address their concerns through a compliance process and in the remaining 2 there was no consensus with the project operators to engage in dispute resolution.
-Therefore, CAO transferred the case to its Compliance function for appraisal to determine whether an investigation of IFC’s environmental and social performance was warranted and issued an assessment report in in April 2019.
+In November 2017, CAO found the complaint eligible related to 10 coal-fired power plants financed by RCBC and one plant that RCBC committed to finance in the Philippines.
+During CAO’s assessment, community representatives from nine of the 11 plants preferred to address their concerns through a compliance process.
+In the remaining two plants, there was no consensus among the project operators to engage in dispute resolution.
+Therefore, CAO transferred the case to its Compliance function for appraisal to determine whether an investigation of IFC’s environmental and social performance was warranted and issued an Assessment Report in April 2019.

-In October 2019, CAO concluded its compliance appraisal and issued an appraisal report (Available in English and Filipino) with a decision to initiate an investigation.
-CAO’s investigation reviewed how IFC applied its environmental and social requirements to its investments in RCBC, particularly regarding 10 coal-fired power plants financed by RCBC and the 1 power plant it had committed to finance.
+In October 2019, CAO concluded its compliance appraisal and issued an Appraisal Report (available in English and Filipino) with a decision to initiate an investigation.
+CAO’s investigation reviewed how IFC applied its environmental and social requirements to its investments in RCBC, particularly regarding 10 coal-fired power plants financed by RCBC and the one power plant RCBC had committed to finance.

 In April 2022, IFC’s Board approved a Management Action Plan (MAP) to address CAO’s investigation.